Skip to Main Content

 • Reported numbers and percentages in an article

 Statistics are the results of data analysis.
 They usually come in the form of a table or chart.
-This is what a statistical table looks like:
+This is an example of a statistical table:

 Data